ipaleka/algodjango/media/blog-post.md

 {% endblock %}
 ```

-The views and related code involved in the wallet creating and displaying processes follow the practice already presented in this tutorial:
+The views and related code involved in the wallet creating and displaying processes follow the practice already presented in this blog post:

 `mainapp/views.py`